 So, it’s important to get more precise information so that we can serve them a safe dish.

 Severe food allergies

 Although we opened this blog telling you not base your bespoke menu design brief on guest needs, severe food allergies are the only exception to that rule.
-Therefore it’s great to have this information as early as possible in the menu design process.
+Therefore it’s great to have this information as early as possible.

-Most couples begin their bespoke menu design process way before they receive their RSVP’s.
+Most couples begin making their menu choices way before they receive their RSVP’s.
 So severe food allergies might not be something that you are already aware of.
 However, if you do know upfront that someone has a severe food allergy please let us know.
 This is because our team will consider other events that they may be preparing at the same time as yours.
 They will take extra precautions to avoid cross contamination!

 We take food allergies and dietary requirements super seriously inline with government standards.
 We can chat to any guests who might have specific questions if required.